DevOpsDolapo/DevOps_Projects/PROJECT 9/Project9.md

 ## Installing MySQL on the Database Server

-**Step 1: To install MySQL on the database server, run the following commands**
+**Step 1: To install MySQL on both the Web Server and the Database Server, run the following commands**

 ```
 sudo yum update